In order to protect visitors and the park, and in order to promote

 (a) Hang lanterns on trees or shrubs;

-campground shall be restricted to regular roadways for use in entering
+(8)(a) Motorbikes, motorcycles, motor scooters, and mopeds in the campground shall be restricted to regular roadways for use in entering and exiting only.

-(b) Campers and visitors shall not joy ride four (4) wheelers, golf carts, mopeds, or similar vehicles within the campground.
+(c) Campers and visitors shall not joy ride on a motorized vehicle within the campground.

-(d) Vehicles shall be properly muffle red and shall stay on paved roads.
+(e) A vehicle shall be properly muffled and shall stay on paved roads.